 Half of Yemen’s population lacks clean water, sanitation and hygiene services, increasing the risk of infectious diseases

-International Medical Corps currently operates 29 oral rehydration points and supports four diarrhea treatment units in an area that spans six of the 21 governorates in Yemen affected by the cholera outbreak.
+International Medical Corps currently operates 33 oral rehydration points and supports two diarrhea treatment units and six diarrhea treatment centers in an area that spans six of the 21 governorates in Yemen affected by the cholera outbreak.
 We are providing essential medications and IV fluids to established sites, enabling them to extend quality services to cholera patients.
 We also continue to conduct awareness sessions about the dangers of Cholera and how to prevent it.
+Since the outbreak spiraled out of control in April of this year, we have supported a total of 100 Cholera treatment facilities.

 International Medical Corps has already trained hundreds of Community Health Volunteers (CHVs) on cholera emergency response techniques and recently conducted refresher training for response, awareness and referral of suspected cases to Cholera Treatment Centers (CTCs) have been mobilized.
 In Aden, International Medical Corps has ongoing programs involving hygiene promotion and water, sanitation and hygiene activities.
 As part of the response, International Medical Corps plans to disinfect wells in locations not covered by potable water distribution.